 The Western Gull is a majestic seabird found on the West Coast of North America, ranging from British Columbia to Baja California.
 It has a large white head and stands between 22-27 inches in size.

-Its upper parts are gray while its underparts range from brownish grey to white depending on age or sex of the bird.
+Its upper parts are gray, while its underparts range from brownish-grey to white depending on the age or sex of the bird.

-These birds feed by scavenging for food including fish, mollusks, crustaceans and even carrion when available.
+When available, these birds feed by scavenging for food, including fish, mollusks, crustaceans, and even carrion.

 Kingdom | Animalia |